My Background and What Brought Me Here…

-My first forays into financial services were with firms that paid commissions for the sale of products.
-I sought out a better way to deliver financial advice, free of the conflicts of interest inherent in commission-based sales.
-I worked as an Investment Specialist at Charles Schwab before completing the requirements to become a CERTIFIED FINANCIAL PLANNERTM professional in 2007.
-I joined the Navigoe team out of a desire to be part of a full service financial advisory firm, dedicated to delivering world class wealth management advice.
+My initial entry into financial services was with firms that paid commissions for the sale of products.
+Dissatisfied with that model, I sought out a better way to deliver financial advice, free of the conflicts of interest inherent in commission-based sales.
+I worked as an Investment Specialist at Charles Schwab before completing the requirements to become a CERTIFIED FINANCIAL PLANNER™ professional in 2007.
+I joined the Navigoe team out of a desire to be part of a boutique, comprehensive financial advisory firm, dedicated to delivering world class wealth management advice.

 I come from a family of educators.
 Both of my siblings, my mom, as well as numerous uncles, aunts and cousins are teachers or administrators.
 My academic interests took me in a different direction.
 I found early on that I had a deep interest in finance and economics.
 While a Finance major at USC, I realized that my desire to educate and help people was equally strong.
 I guess this apple didn’t fall too far from the family tree.
 So much of what we do, as financial advisers, is educate and help clients make good decisions.